SinhroLK/PicoCTF/General Skills/Python Wrangling/Python Wrangling.md

 2. $ man python

 <h2> Solution </h2>
 I wanted to run the python script in VSCode but it didn't work.
-Then I tried working in the linux webshell you get see on the picoCTF site.
+Then I tried working in the linux webshell you use on the picoCTF site.
 There I downloaded all 3 files using $wget + link.
 I tried to run the python script there, but it said permission denied.
 I used chmod +x ende.py to get permission for executing the file.
 After that, I used $python ./ende.py -d flag.txt.en to decrypt the flag file.
 It wanted a password, which I copied from pw.txt file.

 <h2> Flag </h2>
 picoCTF{4p0110_1n_7h3_h0us3_6008014f}